Job prospects General Farm Worker near Longueuil (QC)

 It is possible to work in this occupation without any specific training.
-However, a secondary school diploma or a Diploma of Vocational Studies in field crops, livestock production or maple syrup production may facilitate access to this occupation.
-A basic knowledge of farm machinery maintenance, as well as class 8 driver's license (tractor driving) recognized by the Société de l'assurance automobile du Québec, is often required.
-Employers are looking for reliable people with the ability to work in a team.
-Candidates must also be in good physical condition, have manual dexterity and be able to handle heavy loads.
+However, a high school diploma or a diploma of vocational studies in Grandes cultures [field crops], Production animale [animal production] or Production acéricole [maple syrup production] (all three offered in French only) can facilitate access.
+Basic knowledge of farm machinery maintenance and a class 8 driver's licence (tractors) from the Société de l'assurance automobile du Québec are often required.
+Employers are looking for reliable people who are able to work as part of a team.
+Candidates must also be physically fit, have manual dexterity and be able to handle heavy loads.

 Here are some key facts about General farm workers in the Montérégie region:

 - Approximately 5,070 people work in this occupation.